SteffenKn/cloudflare-ddns-sync/README.md

 Cloudflare-DDNS-Sync is a simple module that updates Cloudflare DNS records.

+For a more detailed overview, have a look at the [Documentation](https://cddnss.knaup.dev/)

 You may also have a look at the **official** [CLI version](https://www.npmjs.com/package/cloudflare-ddns-sync-cli) of Cloudflare-DDNS-Sync.